 Step 4: Plan Your Writing

 Now this step you could say is unnecessary, but I would say is essential for your sanity.
 It’s very simple since you already have your plan and aids you to balance your essay.
 Take your word count and minus 20%, that’ll be for your intro and conclusion.
 What’s left of that, divide by how many points you have, and at this point you have small goals to meet in order to reach your final word count (trust me it really does help).
-With steps 1-4 complete step 5 comes really easy you’ve done everything thing you can to prepare so last but not least…
+With steps 1-4 complete, step 5 comes really easy you’ve done everything thing you can to prepare so last but not least…

 Step 5: Write and Reference

 Like I’ve said, at this point you’ve done everything you can to prepare for this essay, so now you must do the dreaded bit WRITE.
-However if you’ve followed each step should come easy.
+However if you’ve followed each step it should be a breeze.
 Some people like to skip the introduction to their essays and leave it to last, but personally I like to start at the beginning just to get the ball rolling because I can always come back to it, if you’re ever stuck just write anything to get started, but MAKE SURE you come back to it as it is still important.
 As you go about writing your essay make sure as you write you cite your work, if you can’t be bothered to cite properly as your writing, at least make a note in your writing.
 Leaving all the referencing to the end is probably the most stressful thing to do so I most certainly would not recommend.

 Hopefully when your next writing assignment comes along you can ease through it by following these 5 simple steps.